Gynecologic Oncology Services

-At UC Irvine Health, our gynecologic cancer specialists take a holistic and proactive approach to diagnosing and treating women for all types of gynecologic diseases, including cancers of the ovaries, uterus, cervix, fallopian tubes, vulva and vagina.
+Our UC Irvine Health gynecologic cancer specialists take a holistic, proactive approach to diagnosing and treating women for all types of gynecologic diseases, including cancers of the ovaries, uterus, cervix, fallopian tubes, vulva and vagina.
 Our physicians work with you to develop a personalized plan of treatment.

-Our gynecologic oncology team includes nationally-recognized experts in the diagnosis and treatment of cancers of the female reproductive system, including robot-assisted surgical techniques and HIPEC, a unique hyperthermic treatment to destroy any lingering cancer cells left behind after surgery.
+Our team includes nationally-recognized experts in the diagnosis and treatment of cancers of the female reproductive system, including robot-assisted surgical techniques and HIPEC, a unique chemotherapy treatment used to destroy any lingering cancer cells left behind after surgery.

-We work as a team with medical oncologists, radiation specialists and other physicians to ensure that you received the most exacting diagnosis and the most advanced inpatient and outpatient care.
+We work as a team with medical oncologists, radiation specialists and other physicians to ensure that you received the most exacting diagnosis and the most advanced care.

-As part of the Chao Family Comprehensive Cancer Center, one of only 41 National Cancer Institute-designated comprehensive cancer centers in the country, our physicians also are leading clinical trials that give our patients access to new therapies well before they are available elsewhere.
+As part of the Chao Family Comprehensive Cancer Center, Orange County's only National Cancer Institute-designated comprehensive cancer center, our physicians also lead clinical trials that give our patients access to new therapies well before they are available elsewhere.